pyxem/kikuchipy/doc/report_handling_manual.rst

 * A permanent or temporary ban from some or all KikuchiPy spaces (mailing lists, forum, etc.).
-The committee will maintain records of all such bans so that they may be review in the future or otherwise maintained.
+The committee will maintain records of all such bans so that they may be reviewed in the future or otherwise maintained.

 Once a resolution is agreed upon, but before it is enacted, the committee will contact the original reporter and any other affected parties and explain the